Keeping Warthog Updated¶

 Place Warthog up on blocks and/or engage the emergency stop by pressing one of the red buttons located on each corner of the robot.
 Firmware loading does not usually result in unintended motion, but it’s safest to ensure the robot cannot move accidentally.

 Download the Warthog firmware package onto your PC:

-sudo apt-get install ros-melodic-warthog-firmware
+sudo apt-get install ros-noetic-warthog-firmware

 Remove the top panel from the Warthog.
 We recommend opening the panel to the left, as there are cables that run into the lid which can be strained.

 Warthog’s MCU is located on the underside of the metal frame over the top of the PC.
 To access it you will need to disconnect all cables from the breakout on the sloped portion on the left and then undo 4 screws anchoring the frame:

 Once the screws are removed, carefully lift the center panel and turn it over to expose the MCU’s micro USB port and buttons.